PyLops/pylops/docs/source/installation.rst

 Torch
 -----
-`Torch <http://pytorch.org>`_ used to allow seamless integration between PyLops and PyTorch operators.
+`Torch <http://pytorch.org>`_ is used to allow seamless integration between PyLops and PyTorch operators.

 Install it via ``conda`` with: